luigigubello/security-insights-spec/specification.md

   - **String** beginning with **https://**

 ## Project Lifecycle

-The project-lifecycle section contains information about how the project is maintained.
-This is the first of many places where we’ll see conditional requirements in the schema.
+The purpose of the project-lifecycle section is to describe support, maintenance, and fitness expectations for the consumer.
+For example, a project may be just getting started, be mature, be in "bugfix only" mode, or be completely abandoned.
+It helps clarify expectations all around.

 ```yaml
 project-lifecycle: